 Story Reach Rate

-Story reach rate helps you understand what percentage of your followers are actually seeing your Stories.
-These reach rates are tiny and shrinking year over year, but don’t get discouraged–Stories are still an awesome tool for many brands.
+Story reach rate represents the percentage of your followers who are actually seeing your Stories.
+These reach rates are small and getting smaller year over year, but don’t get discouraged–Stories are still an awesome tool for many brands.

-- Mid-size brands with between 10K-50K followers were able to hang onto a consistent reach rate from 2019.
+- Mid-size brands with 10K-50K followers were hit the hardest.

 Post Reach Rate

-Post reach rate, which is the percentage of your followers that saw one of your posts, stayed the same or declined slightly this year.
+Post reach rate, which is the percentage of your followers that saw one of your posts, declined slightly this year (again 🥲).

 Reach Rate: Instagram Stories vs. Posts

-Brands with follower counts up to 200K can expect around 5x more of their followers to see their posts than their Stories, and the disparity only grows more dramatic as follower counts increase.
+Small brands with follower counts up to 10K can expect around 4x more of their followers to see their posts than their Stories, and the disparity only grows more dramatic as follower counts increase.

-Do these bummer reach rates mean brands should abandon Stories?
-No way.
 Posts and Stories engage your followers differently and should be treated as two different tools in a marketer’s toolbox.
-Posts are great for a quick scroll, but as we’ve seen with stats like retention rate and tap-back rate, Stories can really draw viewers in and keep them engaged.
+Posts are great for a quick scroll, but if you hook viewers, Stories can really draw your audience in and keep them engaged.